timc6t/timc6t/README.md

 ## Hi there, world! 👋

-:man: Pronouns: He/Him/His
+👨 Pronouns: He/Him/His

-:man_technologist: I'm a Web Development student that is currently learning:
+👨‍💻 I'm a Web Development student that is currently learning:
 - Java
 - HTML
 - CSS